-However, persons seeking employment, or persons already employed, as Peace Officers or persons seeking employment for positions in the DOJ or other criminal justice agencies as defined in Penal Code §13101 are exempt from the provisions in Labor Code Section 432.7 (e).
-These provisions in the law allow a law enforcement agency to complete a background check on applicants and ask about prior arrests, but once they are hired, a law enforcement agency can no longer question them about an arrest.
-There is a companion section in Penal Code §13203 that allows a criminal justice agency to release information concerning an arrest or detention to the employer of a peace officer, but nothing addresses nonpeace officer employees of an agency for non-sworn positions within an law enforcement agency.
+Labor Code §432.7 prohibits asking employees about arrest records that did not result in a conviction.
+However, persons already employed as peace officers or persons seeking employment for positions in the Department of Justice or other criminal justice agencies, as defined in Penal Code §13101, are exempt from Labor Code §432.7.
+These provisions in the law allow a law enforcement agency to complete a background check on applicants for non-sworn positions and ask about prior arrests, but once they are hired, a law enforcement agency, due to a loophole in the law, can no longer question them about a future arrest.
+There is a companion section in Penal Code §13203 that allows a criminal justice agency to release information concerning an arrest or detention to the employer of a peace officer, but nothing addresses non-sworn employees of a law enforcement agency.
+Having ethical and conscientious personnel is pivotal to safeguard the integrity of our criminal justice system no matter the rank or title.
+So that law enforcement agencies can sustain trustworthy relationships within their communities, they must have the necessary means to request and receive arrest records for specified non-sworn employees.
+This process ensures equity, transparency, and accountability.